 - For registration periods beginning on or after January 1, 2015, all IRP cab cards will show all jurisdictions.

 - Use paper forms.
 Use a Schedule C Supplemental Application to add more weight to your existing cab card.

 - Use paper forms.
 A renewal application will be mailed to you 3 months prior to the expiration of your registration.
 You can also download an IRP Renewal Form.

-How do you dispute a decision made by the Transportation Division?
 You must file an application protesting the decision.
 The rules governing this type of proceeding can be found in Chapter 5.
 You may prepare your own application or use this sample dispute application.

-Is credit allowed for a vehicle that has been wrecked, sold or in some other manner removed from a registered fleet?
 If a vehicle is permanently withdrawn from a proportionally registered fleet because it has been destroyed, sold or otherwise completely removed from service, credit shall be allowed.
 Such credit shall be a sum equal to the amount paid with respect to such vehicle when it was first proportionally registered in the registration year, reduced by those months elapsing since the beginning of the registration year.
 The credit may be applied against subsequent additions to the fleet to be prorated or for other additional registration fees assessed.
 In no event shall credit be allowed for fees beyond such registration year, nor shall any such amount be subject to refund.
 Provided, further, that vehicles removed from a prorated fleet or sold to a nonprorated fleet for operation in Oklahoma shall be registered in Oklahoma for the remaining portion of the year.